Elaine answers questions patients have about homeopathy.

 Elaine, how long does it take for a homopathic remedy to get

 out of my system? thank you– lb

 If you are asking because you’re having an aggravation, then I suggest you read “The Aggravation Zapper”:

 Now, if you’re not having an aggravation and you’re just curious?
 It depends on a lot of things.
 If you’re having an acute illness of some sort or an emergency, the remedy will be “used up” fast!

-I know someone who had a bad reaction to a very high potency which he took in over-dose and the aggravation lasted for years!
+I know someone who had a bad reaction to a 10M potency which he took in over-dose and the aggravation lasted for years!
 I also know someone who took a 1M of a remedy that seemed to do nothing and then, about a month later, after we had completely forgotten about it, he aggravated!!!!

 So, one should not be prescribing high potencies casually in chronic disease; acutes are a different story, because as I just said, the remedy gets used up fast!
 What are high potencies for, mostly?
-Acutes–like pneumonia, car accidents, animal bites, burns, head injuries, a fright, a bad case of the flu, food poisoning, etc. What are they not for?
-A chronic case that’s been plodding along quietly for many months or years.
+Acutes—like pneumonia, car accidents, animal bites, burns, head injuries, a fright, a case of the flu, food poisoning, etc. What are they not for?
+A chronic disease that’s been plodding along for many months or years.